 - Giant Corpse World: The planet is made of the merged bodies of the six elemental primordials, with Stone's hearts being the core.

 - Gilligan Cut: In Chapter 5, the golden-eyed entity retreats back into Erin, causing him to pass out.
 Kendal gives Alinua Puppy-Dog Eyes and she begins to insist that they are not staying with him.
 Cut to Kendal sitting by a fire late at night with Erin sleeping nearby.

-- Glowing Eyes of Doom: Chimeras have glowing green eyes.
+- Glowing Eyes of Doom: See above.

 - Green Thumb: One application of Life magic is speeding plant growth.